Peter Carey (historian): Biography

 Carey appeared in a film, Prabowo: Sang Patriot (Prabowo: The Patriot), promoting Prabowo Subianto, a candidate in the 2014 Indonesian presidential election.
 In the film, Prabowo is presented as having an illustrious family with at least two family members having assisted Diponegoro during the Java War, and Carey praises the self-sacrifice of these two ancestors.
 However, Carey later stated that the footage of his interview on Prabowo's ancestry had been taken from an entirely separate interview on the Java War without his permission.
 He then requested that Gerindra both remove his scenes, which was done, and withdraw the film, which was not.
 This attracted criticism.
 One critic claimed that Carey was "selling his soul", and another scholar asserted that Carey has a longstanding and close relationship with Prabowo, that Carey had not asked to be removed from the movie and that Carey had been vague and obfuscating and introduced irrelevancies in defending his appearance in the film.
 Carey responded, maintaining that his words had been taken out of context and pointing out that his original interview had not been done as a piece of political propaganda, but as an historical reflection on the impact of the Java War on Indonesian society.
-At no point in the original interview was any question asked about Prabowo, whom Carey only met six years later.
+At no point in the original interview was any question asked about Prabowo, whom Carey only met six years later in 2020.

 Carey is married to Lina Surjanti and lives in Tangerang, Banten.
-Aside from his continued studies into Javanese culture, Including a project to transliterate and translate the Javanese-language texts removed by the British from Yogyakarta in June 1812 under the auspices of the British Library.
-He once owned a wallpaper shop which has since closed down.
-He is currently involved in heritage issues, and co-curated the "Diponegoro Room," a permanent exhibit in the Jakarta History Museum (Museum Sejarah Jakarta, Taman Fatahillah), which was opened by the Governor of Jakarta, Anies Baswedan, on 1 April 2019.
+Aside from his continued studies into Javanese culture, including a project to transliterate and translate the Javanese-language texts looted by the British from Yogyakarta in June 1812 under the auspices of the British Academy.
+He once owned a wallpaper shop which is now under new management.
+He is currently involved in heritage issues, and co-curated the "Diponegoro Room," a permanent exhibit in the Jakarta History Museum (Museum Sejarah Jakarta, Taman Fatahillah), which was opened by the Governor of Jakarta, Anies Baswedan, on 1 April 2019, and is now (2023–25) undergoing extensive renovation.